-Financial Hacks for Millennials: The Next Gig Thing
+Financial Hacks for the Gig Economy

 Most people are aware of the importance of health insurance to cover injuries or sickness.
 But there are additional types of insurance — namely disability and whole life insurance — that can further guard against financial disaster.

 Disability insurance, which can be thought of as income protection, can make up for a gap in income due to an illness or accident.
 Often people think, “Oh, that will never happen to me,” but unfortunately, about one in four of today’s 20-year-olds can expect to be out of work for at least a year because of a disabling condition before they reach normal retirement age.2